1978 FIM Motocross World Championship

 The 1978 FIM Motocross World Championship was the 22nd F.I.M.
 Motocross Racing World Championship season.

 Summary

 Heikki Mikkola successfully defended his 500cc world championship for Yamaha, finishing ahead of Honda's Brad Lackey.
 Mikkola dominated the season with 14 moto victories in 24 outings.
 Roger De Coster had a serious accident during pre-season training and ended up having his spleen removed but, recovered to finish the season in third place.

-Gennady Moiseyev was also successful in defending his 250cc title despite a strong challenge from Kawasaki's Torleif Hansen.
+Gennady Moiseyev was also successful in defending his 250cc title.
+In the battle for second place, Torleif Hansen, Hans Maisch and Vladimir Kavinov all finish within 1 point of each other.
 In the 125cc championship, Akira Watanabe ended the three-year reign of his Suzuki teammate, Gaston Rahier.
 Watanabe's championship marks the first and only motocross world championship for a Japanese competitor.
 Gérard Rond won four Grand Prix overall victories for Yamaha and finished in third place, one point behind Rahier.